jordy33/sim7600/README.md

 cp -fr /home/$USER/sim7600/rootfs/lib/modules/* .
 ```

+Insert the SD card in the raspberry pi and boot.

-Connect via  Serial using an UART-USB
+### Connect via Serial pins in the GPIO  using an UART-USB

 ![](/images/rasp-uart.png?raw=true)

+Replace with your serial port te following command
 ```
 sudo screen /dev/cu.usbserial-A506LNW8 115200
 ```